 (c) Any difficulties encountered in the course of the audit work, including any restrictions on the scope of activities or access to requested information, and any significant disagreements with management.

-9. Review and approve the "Report of the Audit Committee" to be included in the Company's Annual Report on Form 10K and in the Annual Proxy Statement.
+9. Review and approve the “Report of the Audit Committee” to be included in the Company’s Annual Proxy Statement.

 10. Review significant new accounting, financial, external reporting and asset-safeguarding policies and practices.